 Inviting the locum (administrator).

-Signing up for CHR (locum accepts email invitation).
+Signing up for the CHR (locum accepts email invitation).

 Updating your user profile information (locum).